scurrond/necs/README.md

 **NECS** (Nano ECS) is a single-header Entity-Component-System (ECS) library being developed for C++20.
 It is designed to be simple, small and easy to use.

-# Contents
+## Contents

-## - encs.hpp
+### encs.hpp
 Library header file.

-## - extra
-Tests, benchmarks and example files.

-### -- model.hpp
+### extra/model.hpp
 Data models for testing and benchmarking.

-### -- benchmarks
+### extra/benchmarks

-#### --- main.cpp
-Main benchmarking setup.
+- Main benchmarking setup.
 All benchmarks are done on an archetype with 3 components that are being updated with arbitrary data, iterated a 1000 times and then have averages calculated for them.
 Some benchmarks are missing for snooze, kill and wake operations for updates and executes.

-#### --- build.bat
-Build file for benchmarks.
+- Build file for benchmarks.
 Currently only available for windows.
 You must include an entity count as a console argument when running it.

-#### --- results
-Result text files for different operations per entity count.
+- Result text files for different operations per entity count.

 NOTE:
 Currently there is a query overhead for very low entity counts (under 100) of a few 100ns.
 Queries seem to start performing well at 100+, and well outpacing the for_each iteration method at 1000+ entities.
 See the relevant files for results.

-### -- tests
+### extra/tests
 Test setup & build file.
 Not finished.

-### -- examples
+### extra/examples
 Example files of different setups.
 Not finished.

-# Foreword
+## Foreword

 Hello & thank you for checking out my repo!
 Let me know about any concerns or bugs regarding my code, I appreaciate any feedback and criticism you have.